 Aaron was one of the many reasons I was so afraid to be alone with a man.
 Back in Mexico, our family didn’t have any cows, and there was only one family that would let us get milk and cream without always paying for it right away.
-But they lived way the other side of the colony.
+But they lived on the far side of the village.

-Our mom often sent one of us to that family to get milk and cream.
-My brothers and sisters thought that it was way too embarrassing that we couldn’t always pay for it, so they just wouldn’t do it.
-I was volunteered to take on that task because I was brave enough to do it.
+Mom often sent one of us to that family to buy milk and cream.
+My brothers and sisters thought that it was way too embarrassing that we couldn’t always pay for it right away, so they just wouldn’t do it.
+Mom appointed me of the task because I was brave enough to do it.

-On my way home I walked as fast as I could in the middle of the street.
-That night when I was about halfway home, Aaron jumped out from behind a cement fence, grabbed me, and pulled me behind it.
+I walked as fast as I could in the middle of the street.
+When I was about halfway home, Aaron jumped out from behind a cement fence, grabbed me, and pulled me behind it.
 I’ll never forget what he said to me: “Stop fighting me, Anna.
 Sooner or later someone is going to do this to you, and you’ll never get away from it.
 Nobody does.”

-When I got home, my mom asked what had taken me so long and why I was out of breath.
-I explained to her that they’d been late milking, and on my way home I’d thought I had seen the jriese diesta (ogre of the darkness).
-I ran home because I thought that the jriese diesta was chasing me.
+When I got home, mom asked what had taken me so long and why I was gasping for air.
+I explained that the family had been late milking, and on my way home I’d thought that I had seen the jriese diesta (ogre of the darkness) and I ran home because I thought it was chasing me.

 That was the first of many encounters like that.
 I learned quickly that Aaron was only brave enough to do that at night or if he was alone with a girl.
 Luckily, he wasn’t that much stronger than me, and I usually had a mason jar with me.
 I always managed to get away from him.

-I often felt sad and wondered if other girls were able to fight him off because I knew that there were many other girls.
-Often ‘the bunch’ (the youth group) would meet up at his house on Sundays, because his sisters had a really nice room where we met up with everybody.
+I often felt sad and wondered if other girls were able to fight him off because I knew that there were many others.
+Often ‘the bunch’ (the youth group) would meet up at Aaron´s house on Sundays because his sisters had a really nice room where we met up with everybody.

 I often heard Aaron’s mom say “Schmock senn (Be good)” to him on his way out the door.
 He would laugh and say, “Oh, I will be great, especially to the girls I meet today.”

 I never wore those green bows again after that Sunday.
-Aaron had come and sat down beside me.
+Aaron came and sat down beside me.
 I knew he wouldn’t try anything because there were too many people around.
 He moved really close to me and asked, “Do you have a green bow on your underwear, too?”